updatemike/uni/cadeiras/iaed/notes/README.md

 ## Input/Output
 ## scanf()
 Will read the first value that matches the type (decimal number in this case), from stdin, until it finds a whitespace and assigns it to a variable
 Returns how many values were read.
 ```c
 int x;
 scanf("%d", &x);
 ```

 ## printf()
-Will print into stdout
+Will print into stdout.
 ```c
 printf("%d", x);
 ```